Alcântara, Lisbon: 20th and 21st centuries

 Around the early 1990s, Alcântara started to become a place for pubs and discotheques, mainly because its outer area is mostly commercial, and the noise generated at night, and the "movida", would not disturb its residents.
 Today, some of these areas are slowly being taken over by loft developments and new apartments that can profit from its river views and central location.

+Landmarks

+The parish of Alcântara is rich in architectural heritage.
+Churches and palaces were built over time.
+Of the many buildings, the following stand out: